 The mission of the platform “Biocatalysis and Biosynthesis” (founded in Dec 2015) is to promote biocatalysis and biosynthesis as a complementary method to classic synthesis and to help bridge the gap between academic laboratories and the production plant.
 By bundling the relevant research competences in Switzerland, the platform strives to develop a comprehensive biocatalytic toolbox consisting of enzyme libraries and methods which will facilitate the development of biocatalytic and biosynthetic processes for the chemical and pharmaceutical industry.

-For detailed information about agenda and talks please check: www.zhaw.ch/ccbio and 8th Wädenswil Day of Life Science.
+For detailed information about agenda and talks please check: www.zhaw.ch/ccbio and 12th Wädenswil Day of Life Sciences.

 3. Platform members

-The platform is led by Dr. Rebecca Buller and currently has the following members.
+The platform is led by Prof. Dr. Rebecca Buller and currently has the following members.